-Get your FREE 60 minute Discovery call with me or get
+Get your FREE 45 minute consultation call with me.

 As your cross-cultural coach, I understand what you're going through.
 I've been there.

 PAULA ROSECKY is a certified life coach specializing in cross-cultural issues and life coaching.
 She is certified through The Life Coach School and has over 20 years experience in research and human behavioral science.

 on Suzy Rosenstein's "Women in the Middle" podcast:

 How to Explore & Soar When You’re Stuck in Midlife

 hosted by Suzy Rosenstein.

 Decisions were made to bring you and your family to this country.
 You wonder how you can make the most of it.